Frequently Asked Questions

 For details about website accessibility standards, read our statement.

 If you submit a PDF file containing a scan, you’ll be asked to convert the content into text.
-One option is to use Optical Character Recognition (OCR) software.
+One option is to use an OCR application.